 - We seek causes that promote the Greening of the Earth.
-A year ago, we chose One Tree Planted and invited our customers to plant trees.
-This year, we have selected Friends of the Earth and will contribute to it.
+Two years ago, we chose One Tree Planted and invited our customers to plant trees.
+Last year, we selected Friends of the Earth and contributed to it.

 - We offer Organic teas because they promote soil health and reduce the use of chemical pesticides.

-- We buy Organic and are paying members of the Organic Trade Association which advocates for our common cause.
+- We buy Organic and are dues-paying members of the Organic Trade Association which advocates for our common cause.

 We invite you to be conscious of the Earth not just on Earth Day but every day of the year.
 Sip your favorite tea and help the Earth at the same time: